 1960s fashions were known for their bold, bright, clashing use of color.
 I can’t imagine what it must have been like to shop the sea of colors in the 1960s.
 My eyes would probably hurt.
-They do now, just looking at all of these photographs and advertisements of 1960s dresses.
-There was no color left out of the decade- although they favored some over others.
+They do now just by looking at all of these photographs and advertisements of 1960s dresses.
+There was no color left out from the decade – although they favored some over others.

 Take a look with me at these rainbow of 1960s dresses:

 Red was a very mod color.
 Especially when mixed with white in color blocking.
 Since it was also very popular in the 1950s, it tended to drift over into an orange-red in the early years or a purple-red in the later 60s.

 1960s Orange Dresses

 Orange was a favorite color of the 1960s.
 When pastels were in vogue, a light sherbet orange was worn, while the mid-60s loved a saturated Tangerine orange.
 The end of the 1960s used an earthy burnt orange, moving in the boho 70s.

 1960s Yellow Dresses